 Important Travel Document Information – Please Read

-We strongly advise to apply as soon as possible to ensure that you are approved for a visa to Sweden in time for your trip.
+We strongly advise applying as soon as possible to ensure you are approved for a visa to Sweden in time for your trip.
 You will not be allowed on your flight without a valid visa document.

 A Schengen Visa is an official travel document.
 It allows a person to travel to any country in the Schengen Area.
 For stays of up to 90 days for tourism or business purposes.

-Nationals of some countries, which have not yet reached a liberalization agreement will need to obtain this travel authorization before arrival in Europe.
+People from some countries that have not yet reached a liberalization agreement must obtain this travel authorization before arriving in Europe.

 One of the most well-known reasons for visiting the Schengen zone is for tourism.
 However there are many reasons you can list as your travel purpose on your application such as:

 Visiting Family or Friends - Those who desire to visit family or friends who lawfully reside in the Schengen region.

 Business - Many individuals travel to and from the Schengen nations on a regular basis for business.